-To be a true LXP in 2021 and beyond, a platform needs to help organisations solve upstream problems.
+To be a true LXP, a platform needs to help organisations solve upstream problems.
 The ones that apply to your LMS and your LXP.

 The overload problem that CI solves is just the first step.
 Then, Filtered LXP has to do what every other LXP does: make learning engaging, easy, and accessible.

 But the quality of each of these later steps is rooted in first.
 Filtered traces content from the depths of an LMS all the way to the individual learner.
 As a result, Filtered, more than any other platform, can ensure that learners only encounter content that measurably makes them better at their jobs.